Weights for longitudinal analysis

 #4 Updated by Olena Kaminska over 2 years ago

 Thank you for your question.
 Indeed the choice of weights depends on the type of analysis you are doing.
 If you are doing pure longitudinal analysis - you don't need to put data in the long format really and you should use the '91' weight from the last wave of analysis (if you are going back to 1991).

 But because you are putting data in the long format I am wondering whether you are doing pooled analysis.
 Are you using each observation per wave or are you looking at differences between two adjacent waves?
 Depending on this the weights will be different.

-#6 Updated by Rossella Icardi about 2 years ago
+#6 Updated by Rossella Icardi over 2 years ago

 thanks for the response.
 Let me clarify something, I am doing a longitudinal analysis using waves 1991-2015.
 I have tried including the '91' weight, but I lose a large number of observations.
 Is that correct?
 Is it only due to attrition or does the weight correct for anything else?

 Alternatively, which weighting approach would you recommend to run a longitudinal analysis for the years 1991-2015?